RiadOliveira/Tradelous-desktop/README.md

 <h1 align="center">Tradelous (Desktop)</h1>

 <p align="center">
   A app developed in order to provide an easy way to managment stocks and sales of varied companies.
-It was made mainly in order to pratice my development skills on web and desktop.
+I have decided to create this application in order to practice my web and desktop development skills.
 </p>

 <h4 align="center">